ArnesSI/netbox-inventory/README.md

 ## Features

 Keep track of your hardware, whether it is installed or in storage.
-You can define assets that represent hardware that can be used as a device, module or inventory item in NetBox.
+You can define assets that represent hardware that can be used as a device, module, inventory item or rack in NetBox.

 Each asset can have a storage location defined, when not in use.
 You can assign an asset to a device, module or inventory item.
-The plugin can keep serial number and asset tag between asset and device, module or inventory item in sync if enabled in settings.
+The plugin can keep serial number and asset tag between asset and device, module, inventory item or rack in sync if enabled in settings.

 On Site and Location detail views there is a new tab Assets that can show assets